Fair Without Leveling Down: A New Intersectional Fairness Definition: Conclusion

 \section{Conclusion}

-We propose a new framework for accessing intersectional fairness in the group classification setting.
-We provide various analyses of our proposed framework, including generalization bound and efficiency analysis.
-Through our experiments, we show that our framework can uncover various notions of harm, including leveling down phenomena.
-We also find that many fairness-inducing methods show no significant improvement over a simple unconstrained approach.
-In the future, we aim to propose methods that explicitly optimize fairness via our intersectional fairness framework.
-Moreover, we also seek to explore the effect of $\alpha$ in more varied and real-world settings.
+We propose a new definition for measuring intersectional fairness of statistical models, in the group classification setting.
+We provide various comparative analyses of our proposed measure, and contrast it with existing ones.
+Through them, we show that our fairness definition can uncover various notions of harm, including notably, the leveling down phenomenon.
+We further show that many fairness-inducing methods show no significant improvement over a simple unconstrained approach.
+Through this work, we provide tools to the community to better uncover latent vectors of harm.
+Further, our findings chart a path for developing new fairness-inducing approaches which optimizes for fairness without harming the groups involved.